How to Organize a Pantry Closet — Step-by-Step Guide

 Step 7: The 5-Minute Weekly Habit That Keeps It Perfect

 Every Sunday night while dinner cooks, spend five minutes putting everything back in its zone.
 Once a month check dates and wipe shelves by maintaining a pantry cleaning checklist.
-That’s literally all the pantry maintenance required.
+That is literally all the pantry maintenance required.

 Mistakes That Ruin Everything Fast